Slope of a Line Between Two Points on a Function

-We've already done this in the case where the function is a line.
-What happens if the line isn't straight?
+We've already done this in the case where the function is a line, but what happens if the line isn't straight?
 What if it's snake-shaped or U-shaped?
 What if it's as curvy as a mudflap?
 Now we'll find the slope of a line between two points on any wonky function we like.

 Find the slope of the line between the two points shown.

 Since we're given a formula for the function f, we can say

 Then we can find the rise and run from this picture:

 A line between two points on a function is called a secant line.

 Asking to find the slope of the "secant line" between two points on a function means the same thing as asking to find the slope of the "line" between those two points.